Home

 Life cycle: This insect produces two to four generations each year and overwinters as a pupa, or an adult in southern regions.

-Feeding characteristics: This pest attacks carrot, celery, parsley, and parsnip chewing the leaves and stems.
-Since the population is rarely large, very little damage is done.
+Feeding characteristics: This pest attacks carrot, celery, parsley, and parsnip by chewing the leaves and stems.
+Since the population is rarely large, usually very little damage is done.

 Controls: Early morning handpicking is usually sufficient to control this pest.
 However, if this is not adequate, apply Bacillus thuringiensis.